-The Haven Center will cultivate and manufacture high-grade cannabis and extract products compliant with the guidelines and regulations set out by the Commission.
-In addition to traditional sativa, indica, and hybrid cannabis flower, Haven Center will offer a wide range of products and services that will allow The Haven Center to serve customers with a wide variety of needs and preferences.
-The products The Haven Center intends to offer include, but will not be limited to:
+Haven Center will offer high-grade cannabis and extract products compliant with the guidelines and regulations set out by the Commission.
+In addition to traditional sativa, indica, and hybrid cannabis flower, Haven Center will offer a wide range of products and services that will allow Haven Center to serve customers with a wide variety of needs and preferences.
+The products Haven Center intends to offer include, but will not be limited to: